VOLUNTEERING IN AFRICAN ORPHANAGE, TANZANIA

 The last way to get involved in the School to School project.
 European school becomes a partner of a school in Tanzania and then organises fundraising activities through the year.
 In case you would like to get your whole school involved all the information can be found HERE.

 Many thanks in advance!

-As the volunteer I also decided to set up and manage our new Instagram account Bez_Mamy.
+As a volunteer I also decided to set up and manage our new Instagram account Bez_Mamy.
 Great way for anyone interested to see videos and pictures showcasing everyday life here in south Tanzania.
 All the important news can be also found in our Facebook page.

 Just few weeks until Christmas and the kids are getting so excited!
 Interested to read about the way Christmas are celebrated over here in Africa?
 That’s exactly what my next article is gonna be about.